 IGP-M is not widely followed by institutions, as the Brazil government officially targets the IPC-A index (similar to US CPI) in its IMF targets.
 The IGP-M index is calculated monthly and is broadly composed of: 30% retail (IPC), 10% construction (INCC), and 60% wholesale prices (IPA), and only analyzes this price data for Rio de Janiero and São Paolo.
 It should be noted that IGP-M is often used as reference index for adjusting contract prices in business-to-business and government contracts (whereas IPC-A is generally not used in this manner).

+Twelve Month

+IGP-M 1999: 20.1% IPC-A 1999: 8.94%

+Recent Information

+IGP-M 1Q 00: 1.75% IPC-A Jan/Feb 00 0.75%

-Twelve MonthThe following forecasted numbers provide some reference points obtained in late March, 2000:
+The following forecasted numbers provide some reference points obtained in late March, 2000: